International Debit Cards: What are the best options in the US?

 • Mid-market exchange rates and low transaction fees

-• One time 9 USD fee to get a physical card and access to an instant virtual payment card
+• One time 9 USD fee to get a Wise card

 • Hold and exchange 25+ currencies